shinsenter/php/README.md

 ## Docker Image Variants

-Our image tags cover PHP versions from 5.6 to 8.4, available in `cli`, `zts`, `fpm`, `fpm-nginx`, `fpm-apache`, `roadrunner`<sup>(1)</sup>, `frankenphp`<sup>(2)</sup>, and `unit-php`<sup>(3)</sup> variants.
+Our image tags cover PHP versions from 5.6 to 8.5 (beta), available in `cli`, `zts`, `fpm`, `fpm-nginx`, `fpm-apache`, `roadrunner`<sup>(1)</sup>, `frankenphp`<sup>(2)</sup>, and `unit-php`<sup>(3)</sup> variants.
 The Docker images are available for both Debian and Alpine versions.

 Examples: